 A bone marrow transplant may be used to:

-- Replace diseased or damaged marrow with new stem cells
+- Replace bone marrow that's not working properly with new stem cells

 - Provide new stem cells, which can help kill cancer cells directly

-Bone marrow transplants can benefit people with a variety of both cancerous (malignant) and noncancerous (benign) diseases, including:
+Bone marrow transplants can benefit people with a variety of both cancerous and noncancerous diseases, including:

 - Acute leukemia